Well, goodness me, there’s a question!

 ‘Mainland’, as the main island of the group is known, is a geological mish-mash of time.

 For sea kayakers, every inch of its coastline is world-class, with more nooks and crannies than you could explore in a whole lifetime.
-For wildlife-watchers its coast and surrounding waters attract sea birds and cetaceans galore.
-For history buffs or music lovers, Shetland is a delight!
+Wildlife-watchers can enjoy the coast and surrounding waters which attract sea birds and cetaceans galore.
+History buffs or music lovers will find Shetland an absolute delight.

 This is the smallest island on the list, and one of the smallest inhabited islands with a viable population in Scotland.